 Affiliation and Ethics

-As mentioned above, I am not affiliated with a certain brand, but I am part of some affiliate programs, namely Banggood and BetaFPV.
+As mentioned above, I am not affiliated with a certain brand, but I am part of some affiliate programs, namely Banggood, BetaFPV, Makerfire and Vifly.
 So if you follow one of my links to one of their product listings, I will get a small cut of whatever you buy.
 This does not cost you anything extra.
 The companies basically pay me to drive some traffic to their sites.

 I only review stuff that I have actually tried out myself for a reasonable amount of time.
-I want people to value and trust my opinion - this is more important to me than getting a commission from a person one time and this person never coming back because he is under the impression I am shilling stuff just for the $$$.
+I want people to value and trust my opinion - this is more important to me than getting a commission from a person one time and this person never coming back because they are under the impression I am shilling stuff just for the $$$.

 There is a couple of companies who no longer send me stuff, since I was too critical about their product(s).
 It is not my style to shame in public: I first attempt to sort it out with the company in question, tell them about the issues I have found with their product.
 Everyone makes mistakes, the important thing is how you handle those mistakes and that you learn something from them and not repeat them again.

-As I mentioned above, my main source of income is programming, I write this blog simply because I like writing and hope to help some other people out with the information I can provide.
+As I mentioned above, my main source of income is software development, I write this blog simply because I like writing, improving my english language skills and hope to help some other people out with the information I can provide.
 Maybe even get some new people into this great hobby.
-As long as the income from ads and affiliate commissions pays the bills of running this site, I am happy.
+As long as the income from ads and affiliate commissions pays the bills for running this site, I am happy - and this does not take much.